Updated: Jun 5

 I have only four words left to say:

 Welcome home, American Starling.

 (Geographic isolation and time would likely lead to this designation eventually.)

 You can still hate Eurasian Collared-Doves, though.
 And House Sparrows.
-And cats.
+And feral cats.
+And poachers.